cocos-creator/docs-3d-deprecated/en/editor/publish/build-options.md

 ### Replace Splash screen

 Mouse over this option and an **Edit** button will appear.
 Click this button and the panel will open.
 The first time you use this feature you need to fill out a questionnaire before opening the Replace Splash screen panel.
-There will be some project-based information in the questionnaire, and we hope to gather more information on games developed using **Cocos Creator 3D**, as well as more support programs in the future that developers will hopefully be able to fill out truthfully.
+There will be some project-based information in the questionnaire, and we hope to gather more information on games developed using **Cocos Creator**, as well as more support programs in the future that developers will hopefully be able to fill out truthfully.

 ![](build-options/splash-setting.jpg)